beyondest/lessons/IDE/Blender.md

 - **Proportional editing**: `O in edit mode` enable a circle to choose a area of points to edit in edit mode
 - **Polygons Number Setting**: `F9` after adding, you have a chance to change polygons.
 If you deselect, press F9 to bring it back.
 - **Snap**: `Shift + Tab in edit mode` when enabled and set to Face or Face Project, will project the selected vertices to the nearest face.
+- **Extrude**: `E while selecting an edge in edit mode` will duplicate the edge and move it to where you want.

 ## Select